Marcus Semien Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in MLB.

-- The Astros have the first-ranked team ERA among all league pitching staffs (3.57).
+- The Astros have a 3.56 team ERA that ranks first among all league pitching staffs.

-- Astros pitchers combine to surrender 88 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- The Astros rank 14th in baseball in home runs given up (90 total, 1.1 per game).

-- Blanco gets the start for the Astros, his fifth of the season.
-He is 1-0 with a 4.63 ERA and 37 strikeouts in 35 2/3 innings pitched.
+- Brown makes the start for the Astros, his 16th of the season.
+He is 6-4 with a 3.72 ERA and 97 strikeouts in 87 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Los Angeles Dodgers, when he went six innings, allowing three earned runs while giving up two hits.
+- In his last appearance on Sunday, the righty tossed six innings against the Los Angeles Dodgers, giving up one earned run while surrendering three hits.

-- The 29-year-old has amassed an ERA of 4.63, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.